padmavc-zz/LogicAppsEipRepo/logic-apps-x12-decode.md

 	| Connection Name * | Enter any name for your connection |
 	| Integration Account * | Enter the integration account name; Be sure your integration account and Logic app are in the same Azure location |

-	Once complete, your coonection details look similar to the following
+	Once complete, your connection details look similar to the following

 	![](./media/app-service-logic-enterprise-integration-x12connector/x12decodeimage5.png)